melezhik/jam/README.md

         ]
     }

-- `stack` - name of pinto stack all prerequisites will be add to
+- `stack` - name of pinto stack where all prerequisites to add to
-- `application` - name of sub directory in project root directory holding source code for 'application' - the one to make distribution from
+- `application` - name of sub directory in project root directory holding source code for _application_ - the one to make distribution archive from
 - `sources` - is array of sub directories in project root directory  where all source codes reside.
-It may be treated as prerequisites to get pulled to pinto stack and being added to application distibutive
+It may be treated as prerequisites to being added to pinto stack (pinto phase) and then to distribution archive (distribution phase)
 - `modules` - is array of miscellaneous prerequisites, should follow `pinto pull` command format.
-It also may be treated as prerequisites to get pulled to pinto stack and being added to application distibutive
+It also may be treated as prerequisites to get pulled to pinto stack (pinto phase) and being added to distribution archive (distribution phase)